 One important feature is how easily the plow comes off the truck.
 I’ve heard that some are a real pain to get off and put on.
 That’s one thing I really like about my Hiniker.
 I can take it off in literally about 2 or 3 minutes and I can put it on in about 5 minutes.
 Pretty amazing!
 And when the plow is off, there is almost nothing left on the truck.
 I believe the BOSS mount is similar.
 The mount for some other plows is a rather large and clunky piece of steel to leave on the truck all summer, but it’s too much of a hassle to take it off each year.
 So be sure you look into that as well.

 Also, I recommend putting a rubber snow deflector on the top of your plow (you know, the 8” strip of rubber that runs along the entire top of the plow).
 This helps to keep much of the snow off your windshield when plowing fast, as I do.

 And finally, lights.
 Sometimes you may get a really heavy storm that is going to dump a ton of snow overnight.
 In that situation, it may be good to make a pass or two late that night or super early the next morning.
 If you let too much snow pile up, plowing can be challenging and hard on the equipment.
 That’s where lights come in.
-When it’s dark out, you want enough light to turn that road into day.
+When it’s dark out, you want enough light to turn that road into daytime.
 I can’t speak for other brands, but I’m really happy with the lights on my Hiniker plow (it’s the newer upgraded lighting system from several years ago).
-If you’ll be doing much plowing, it’s also a really good idea to install some spot lights on the rear of your truck so you can clearly see who backing up.
+If you’ll be doing much plowing, it’s also a really good idea to install some spotlights on the rear of your truck so you can clearly see when backing up.
 I actually wired my lights into the backup light wire so they come on automatically when the truck goes into reverse, but I can also flip a switch to make them stay on all the time if needed.

 Snow Plowing Tips